-- (1) A right is assigned by mere agreement between assignor and assignee, without notice to the obligor. - (2) The consent of the obligor is not required, unless the obligation, in the circumstances, is of an essentially personal character.
+- (1) A right is assigned by mere agreement between the assignor and the assignee, without notice to the obligor. - (2) The consent of the obligor is not required unless the obligation in the circumstances is of an essentially personal character.